QuantEcon/lecture-source-py/source/rst/getting_started.rst

     * Windows users should substitute "Anaconda command prompt" for "terminal" in the previous line.

-If you use the second option, you will see something like this (click to enlarge)
+If you use the second option, you will see something like this

 .. figure:: /_static/lecture_specific/getting_started/starting_nb.png